giovanniboscu/continuous-section-field/technical-white-paper/08_opensees_integration.md

 # OpenSees Integration

-This document explains **how CSF outputs are consumed by OpenSees**, and—more importantly—**why the chosen integration strategy is mathematically consistent with a continuous stiffness field**.
+This document explains **how CSF outputs are consumed by OpenSees**, and - more importantly - **why the chosen integration strategy is mathematically consistent with a continuous stiffness field**.

 ---